Everything You Need to Know about Phases of Menstrual Cycle

 Share This Post

-The menstrual cycle can be divided into the stages of follicular phase (14 days during which proliferative phase occurs), ovulation, luteal phase (14 days during with secretory phase occurs), and menstruation.
+The menstrual cycle can be divided into the stages of the follicular phase (14 days during which the proliferative phase occurs), ovulation, luteal phase (14 days during which the secretory phase occurs), and menstruation.

 Menstruation: